-Brent Allan Winters is an American geologist, common lawyer, author, and teacher.1 Brent grew up on a farm north of Moonshine, Illinois;2 served as diver, U.S. Navy Mobile Diving Unit 1 and aboard carrier USS Coral Sea;3 worked as a geologist4 and mine operator; and ran for U.S. Congress.5 Winters has briefed cases in the United States Supreme Court, argued before the jury and appellate courts (both State and Federal), and has represented clients in foreign countries.6 Our common-law way of life and thought, says Brent, "is not only the lifeblood and backbone of our U.S. Declaration of '76 and Constitution, but is also the object of zeal that delivered our country to nationhood and remains the fellowship that defines Americans to the world."
-7
+Brent Allan Winters is an American geologist, Bible translator, common lawyer, author, and teacher of comparative law.1 Brent grew up on a farm north of Moonshine, Illinois;2 served as diver, U.S. Navy Mobile Diving Unit 1 and aboard carrier USS Coral Sea;3 worked as a geologist4 and mine operator; ran for U.S. Congress;5 and has argued cases before the jury (both State and Federal). "

 Brent has written the following books:

 (Available in appreciation of a donation.
 Visit the Books page.)

 - Common Lawyer Bible—A Common Lawyer Translates & Annotates the Bible—Toward a Raw Translation From the Original Hebrew, Aramaic & Greek Tongues (2012).

 - Family Bible—Winters Translation of the Bible Unannotated—Toward a Raw Translation From the Original Hebrew, Aramaic & Greek Tongues (2015).

 Contrasting the Common-Law & Civil-Law Traditions In Light of History, Nature, and Scripture (2008) (958-page comparative-law text, with 1000 indexed Bible references).

 - Declaration of '76 & U.S. Constitution—A Common Lawyer Comments Clause-by-Clause (2010) (218-page pocket-sized booklet).

 - Juror Handbook